The Traditional Dragon Dance

 Three Important ceremonies/ rites were performed during Imperial times were:

-The Spring Festival, first day to the tenth day of the first lunar month; in 2016 it was February 8th.
+The Spring Festival was the first day to the tenth day of the first lunar month; in 2016, it was February 8.
 This rite was conducted in respect of Lung Wang 龍王, Controller of the Rain.
-In ancient times this ceremony was presided and conducted by the Emperor himself at Da Zhong Temple 大鐘寺 the Buddhist temple near the Forbidden City.
+In ancient times this ceremony was presided and led by the Emperor at Da Zhong Temple 大鐘寺 the Buddhist temple near the Forbidden City.

-The second important performance of this dragon ceremony was the Lantern Festival, conducted on the 15th day of the first lunar month.
-In 2016 this festival fell on February 22nd.
+This dragon ceremony's second important performance was the Lantern Festival, conducted on the 15th day of the first lunar month.
+In 2016 this festival fell on February 22.

 This ceremony was conducted at Qianmen 前門, Tianan Men 天安門 Ministry of Works and Ministry of War in the Forbidden City.

-The third important festival, and for our Dragon is the Dragon Raising its Head ceremony called Long Tai Tou 龍抬頭, rite, also called Long Tou Jie (龍頭節) - Dragon’s Head Festival and; Chun Long Jie 春龍節 Spring Dragon’s Festival.
+The third important festival and for our Dragon is the Dragon Raising its Head ceremony called Long Tai Tou 龍抬頭, rite, also called Long Tou Jie (龍頭節) - Dragon's Head Festival and; Chun Long Jie 春龍節 Spring Dragon's Festival.
 This rite was performed on the second day of the second lunar month.
-(In 2016 this date was March 5th).
-Traditionally it meant that after this rite the rain would increase.
-The Henan Shaolin Association dragon first appeared in New York 1974 and made its first official appearance March 20, 1976, because that was the day a public venue was available and the complexity of moving dates and to simply the Dragons yearly raising we use March 20th as the Dragon's 'birthday.'
+(In 2016, this date was March 5).
+Traditionally it meant that after this rite, the rain would increase.
+The Henan Shaolin Association dragon first appeared in New York in 1974 and made its first official appearance March 20, 1976, because that was the day a public venue was available and the complexity of moving dates and to simply the Dragons yearly raising we use March 20 as the Dragon's 'birthday.'

 Dragon Raising its Head festival is first documented in the Yuan Dynasty.
 It appears that the 'leaders of the Yuan wanted to connect themselves to Han Chinese for reasons of prestige and status and to connect themselves to the Tang Dynasty.
 This festival gained popularity during the Ming dynasty, the Qing Dynasty.

-This Northern Shaolin traditional ceremony uses two types of Golden Imperial Nine Section, Five Clawed, dragons: Tianlong (天龍) and Shenlong (神龍) which in ancient times were part of the ceremonies conducted on behalf of the imperial government.
-The traditional dance had thirty established dance patterns, each used for different occasions, rules of an entrance, and special rules and taboos, such as dancers are not allowed to stepping over the dragon body, a maneuver often seen in the modern dragon dancing.
+This Northern Shaolin traditional ceremony uses two types of Golden Imperial Nine Section, Five Clawed, dragons: Tianlong (天龍) and Shenlong (神龍), which in ancient times were part of the ceremonies conducted on behalf of the imperial government.
+The traditional dance had thirty established dance patterns, each used for different occasions, rules of an entrance, and special rules and taboos, such as dancers not allowing to step over the dragon body, a maneuver often seen in modern dragon dancing.
 MORE

 * There were others as well.